google/xls/docs_src/ir_semantics.md

     converted to blocks as part of the code generation process.
 Blocks may “invoke” other blocks via instantiation.x

+Names of function, procs and blocks must be unique among their respective abstractions (functions, procs, and blocks).
+For example, a block cannot share a name with another block but can share a name with a function.

 ## Operations

 Operations share a common syntax and have both positional and keyword arguments